adnguyen/Notebooks_and_Protocols/2018_notebook.md

 2. **Diapause exit proj**
 	* work on intro, hide detailed info on Rhago, make more broad and highlight modules in the context of diapause biology
+		* almost done, need to look at it one more time and then send to Dan.

 3. **Thermal niche paper**:
 	* **Sent to lacy**; tweaked abstract and figures